NicolasGrimault/Project-IA/README.md

 ## Running

-Just run the file `python.py` using, a `resultats.csv` file will be created in the Data folder
+Just run the file `python.py`, a `resultats.csv` file will be created in the Data folder
 ```
 python .\python.py
 ```